-Please join the National Center for Preservation and Training (NCPTT) and the National Museum of the Pacific War in beautiful Texas Hill County for a three-day symposium discussing the preservation of United States military heritage from World War II to the Cold War.
+Please join the National Center for Preservation and Training (NCPTT) and the National Museum of the Pacific War in beautiful Texas Hill Country for a three-day symposium, June 4-6, 2019 in Fredericksburg, Texas, discussing the preservation of United States military heritage from World War II to the Cold War.

 Millions fought for the freedom of our country and for human rights around the world during World War II and the Cold War that followed.
 Like no American war fought before or since, the entire industrial, economic, and scientific capabilities of the United States were employed in winning World War II.
 The sites, structures, machines, tools, and objects, and more resulting from time help us to remember the people, places, and cultures that endured.